The Beatles Logo

 The Silver Beatles Logo 1960

-The design of the first logo of The Beatles has nothing to do with the strict black inscription that appeared in 1960.
-For several months after its creation, the group was looking for its style not only in music but also in identity.
-Paul McCartney personally experimented with emblems and even created one – with the word “Beatles,” were the only capital letter was “B” with lines diverging upwards, similar to two antennas.
-The musician designed the logo from scratch without using existing fonts.
-He wrote the band’s name by hand, drawing curls at the ends of some of the glyphs.
+The design of The Beatles’ first logo had nothing to do with the strict black script that appeared in 1960.
+For several months after its creation, the band sought its musical style and identity.
+Paul McCartney personally experimented with emblems and even created one, with the word “Beatles,” in which the only capital letter was “B,” with upward-diverging lines resembling two antennas.
+The musician developed the logo from scratch, not using existing fonts.
+He wrote the group’s name by hand, drawing curls at the ends of some glyphs.

 1960 – 1970